-Sean Hannity Hits Back At Reports He Pulled A Gun On Juan Williams
+Did Sean Hannity Point A Gun At Juan Williams On Set After An On-Air Argument?

 Fox News issued a statement to CNN to downplay the incident, pointing out that Hannity was trained in firearm safety and that no lives were put at risk during the incident.

-“Sean Hannity has been trained in firearm safety since he was 11-years-old and has a license to carry a gun in five states, including New York,” a Fox News spokesperson said.”The situation was thoroughly investigated and it was found that no one was put in any danger.
+“Sean Hannity has been trained in firearm safety since he was 11 years old and has a license to carry a gun in five states, including New York,” a Fox News spokesperson said.”The situation was thoroughly investigated and it was found that no one was put in any danger.

 Juan Williams has already declared "the @seanhannity pulling gun on him" story, is #fakenews so you know it's going to be all over @CNN pic.twitter.com/PvEJXQpanH